dbeurive/Graph/README.md

 See the description [here](https://en.wikipedia.org/wiki/Tarjan's_strongly_connected_components_algorithm).

-* This algorithm works for both directed graphs only.
+* This algorithm works for directed graphs only.
 * The graph may be weighted or not.

 ### <a name="a27"></a>Synopsis